t-ramrattan/articles/README.md

 stored on the mongodb atlas cluster.
 The backend will source data from the cluster.

 ** Note
-The Application was built and tested with the following technology and versions.
+The Application was built and tested with the following technologies and versions.
 IntelliJ IDEA Community  2018.2
 Java 1.8.0_152
 NPM 6.13.1